Understanding fatty acids: a guide to omega-3, 6, and 9

 Omega fatty acids are a cornerstone of nutritional science.
 They offer many health benefits and play crucial roles in bodily functions.
 Understanding the nuances of omega-3, omega-6, and omega-9 fatty acids, how they affect our health, and the best ways to balance their intake is vital for maintaining optimal wellness.

-Omega-3 and omega-6: essential polyunsaturated fats
+Omega-3 & omega-6: essential polyunsaturated fats

 Both omega-3 and omega-6 are classified as essential fatty acids.
 This designation means that they are critical for health but cannot be synthesised by the human body, necessitating their acquisition through diet.
 These fatty acids are fundamental components of cell membranes, affecting cell structure and function.
 Moreover, they are intimately involved in the body's inflammatory processes, with omega-3s generally supporting anti-inflammatory actions and omega-6s promoting inflammation when consumed in excess.

-Sources and benefits of omega-3 fatty acids
+Sources & benefits of omega-3 fatty acids

 Omega-3 fatty acids are primarily found in fish oils, such as those from salmon, mackerel, and sardines, as well as in plant-based sources like flaxseeds, chia seeds, and walnuts.
 They are celebrated for their anti-inflammatory properties, which contribute to brain and heart health and reduce inflammation across the body.
 The main types of omega-3s include ALA (alpha-linolenic acid), prevalent in plant oils, and EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), found in marine oils.